Superbosonisation via Riesz superdistributions: Introduction

 \section{Introduction}

-Supersymmetry was introduced in physics as a means to formulate Bose--Fermi symmetry in quantum field theory.
+Supersymmetry was introduced in physics as a means for formulating Bose--Fermi symmetry in quantum field theory.
 Since the advent of supergravity, it is usually connected to superstring theory.
 Although this relationship is indeed intimate and fundamental, supersymmetry is also deeply rooted in the physics of condensed matter.
 The so-called \emph{supersymmetry method}, developed by Efetov and Wegner \cite{efetov-susy}, has been used to great effect in the study of disordered systems, in particular in connection to the metal-insulator transition; or in other words, in the analysis of localisation and delocalisation for certain random matrix ensembles \cites{zirn-cmp,zirn-prl}.

-In connection with the physics of thin wires, the subject was well studied in the 1990s; it has recently gained substantial new interest, since the `symmetry classes' investigated in this context \cites{zirn-rmt,az-10fold,hhz} have been found to occur as `edge modes' of certain 2D systems termed `topological insulators' (resp.~superconductors) \cite{freed-moore}.
+In connection with the physics of thin wires, the subject was well studied in the 1990s; it has recently gained new interest, since the `symmetry classes' investigated in this context \cites{zirn-rmt,az-10fold,hhz} have been found to occur as `edge modes' of certain 2D systems termed `topological insulators' (and superconductors) \cite{freed-moore}.

 Mathematically, several aspects of the method beg justification.
 One both subtle and salient point is the transformation of certain integrals over flat superspace in high dimension $N\to\infty$, which encode statistical quantities of a given random matrix ensemble, into integrals over a curved superspace of fixed rank and dimension, more tractable to saddle-point analysis.